Returning - what can you access from NHSE EoE Supported Return to Training (SuppoRTT)?

 - Trust Parental leave policy

-- Section 15: Parental leave - NHS Terms & conditions https://www.nhsemployers.org/publications/tchandbook
+- Section 15: - Leave and Pay for new parents- NHS Terms & conditions https://www.nhsemployers.org/publications/tchandbook

 - BMA Working Parents - https://www.bma.org.uk/advice/work-life-support/working-parents